JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 ```

-This function should return either the given object or some representation of the given object that supports the `axes` function, `ndims` function, and `indexing`.
-To create such a representation of all subtypes of the `Currency` type, we can use the `Ref` function.
-The `Ref` function creates an object that refers to the given currency instance and supports all necessary operations.
+This function should return either an object or some representation of an object that supports the `axes`, `ndims`, and `indexing` functions.
+To create such a representation of all subtypes of the `Currency` type, we use the `Ref` function, which creates an object referring to the given currency instance and supports all necessary operations.

 ```jldoctest currency
 julia> c_ref = Ref(Euro(1))